seanwhs/Tutorials/AI/vibe-coding-a-personal-portfolio-website/Part-2-How-to-Design-a-Freelance-Engineering-Commerce-Platform.md

-# Part 3: How to Execute Using OpenCode + GSD + Antigravity + React + Sanity
+# Part 2: How to Design a Freelance Engineering Commerce Platform.md

-*The Implementation System for High-Velocity, High-Fidelity Vibe Coding*
+**The Implementation System for High-Velocity, High-Fidelity Vibe Coding**

 ***